Lessons in Quality:

 Fit Exactly NO ONE.

-Most CEOs think they can navigate using a dashboard of blended averages.
-But the truth is:
+Today: Most CEOs think they can guide an organization using a dashboard of blended averages.
+But, the real problem:

-There is a good chance your organization is NOT user friendly.
+There is a good chance the organization is NOT user friendly.

 There is a better chance you don’t even know who the real user is.